splynx/docs/files/en/customer_management/customer_information/customer_information.md

 **Maps**

 This is a physical representation of the customer's address.
-If the customers address is set and maps is configured within the system, you will be able to view the clients physical location on the map
+If the customers address is set and maps is configured within the system, you will be able to view the customers physical location on the map

 ![Maps](customermap.png)